Child Care Grant payments 2022/23

-The childcare provider will submit an invoice on line for payment.
+The childcare provider will need to submit an invoice on line in respect of child care services provided.
 You will be required to sign in, check and authorise that the amount is correct.
 SFE will then pay the amount directly to the childcare provider.

-It will no longer be necessary for a child care provider to confirm child care costs using the CCG2 form as is currently the case.
+It will no longer be necessary for a child care provider to confirm child care costs using the CCG2 form as was previously the case.

 As CCG only covers 85% of the child care costs, you will need to make separate arrangements with the child care provider in respect of the remaining 15% of the costs.

 More information can be found here

 - up to £183.75 a week for one child, or up to 85% of their costs (whichever is lower)

 - up to £315.03 a week for two or more children, or up to 85% of their costs (whichever is lower)

 Any remaining childcare costs will have to be paid by the student.